This degree has three stages, each comprising 120 credits.

 .
 Following selection you then enter the degree at Stage 2.

-For more information on either route or how to apply, contact the Wales Faculty on 02920 262728 or Email: Wales-HWSC@open.ac.uk
+For more information on either route or how and when to apply, contact the Wales Faculty on 02920 262728 or Email: Wales-HWSC@open.ac.uk

 How much time do I need?